josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## 🌀 Why this feels chaotic from the inside
+## 🌀 Why This Feels Chaotic From The Inside

 From within institutions, this period feels fragmented rather than coordinated: